-Local Heart Transplant Patient Shares Life-Chaining His Story
+Local Heart Transplant Patient Shares Life-Changing Story

-Meet Ken Lovino Sr., he was one of the first Heart Transplant patients at Memorial Regional Hospital.
-Today, more than four years later, Ken share his story on how the hospital changed his life.
+Meet Ken Iovino Sr., he was one of the first Heart Transplant patients at Memorial Regional Hospital.
+Today, more than four years later, Ken shares his story on how the hospital changed his life.

 "I was bedridden for two years.
 On oxygen for five years.
 In 2014, I was in the hospital getting ready to start the program.
 They came in and said I was a good candidate.
 I had an eight percent ejection fraction, so they came in and gave me the LVAD (Left Ventricular Assist Device).
 Which kept me alive for 14 months, I was able to lose over a hundred pounds to qualify for transplant list.
 That's how I got the transplant, I had to qualify to get on the transplant list with the LVAD.
-It helped a lot", said Lovino.
+It helped a lot", said Iovino.

 To see Ken's full interview, watch the feature on Inside South Florida, Saturday at 7pm.